tavrelkate/json-logic-rb/CONTRIBUTING.md

 ### Adding an operator

 Read **[§ Adding Operations](./README.md#adding-operations)**.
 Prefer the class‑based API.
-The Proc/Lambda DSL is fine for a quick spike; promote to a class before merge.
+The Proc & Lambda DSL is fine for a quick spike; promote to a class before merge.

 Auto‑registration works for classes under [lib/json_logic/operations/](./lib/json_logic/operations/).